Aliases for RPL5 Gene

 GeneCards Summary for RPL5 Gene

 RPL5 (Ribosomal Protein L5) is a Protein Coding gene.
 Diseases associated with RPL5 include Diamond-Blackfan Anemia 6 and Diamond-Blackfan Anemia.
-Among its related pathways are Viral mRNA Translation and Influenza Viral RNA Transcription and Replication.
+Among its related pathways are Viral mRNA Translation and Transport to the Golgi and subsequent modification.
 GO annotations related to this gene include poly(A) RNA binding and structural constituent of ribosome.